yakkomajuri/yakkomajuri.github.io/pages/index.md

     Sunday afternoons are often when I'm most contemplative, as well as when I generally have the most time to spare.
 They have traditionally been when I develop my best concepts for writing, so the blog name felt appropriate.
-The bulk of the time I spend on this blog will also probably happen on sunday afternoons.
+THe bulk of the writing for this blog will also probably happen on sunday afternoons.
     </p>
 </details>